GDPR (Privacy) Policy for Counselling Sessions

 When you contact me and as part of our initial assessment, I will ask you for the following information:

-4. Doctor’s name and address, plus any medical conditions relevant to therapy or that may present in the therapy room, including any prescribed medication
+- GP name and address, plus neurotype, and any information around medical conditions or appointments relevant to counselling or that may present in the counselling room

 How I will store your information

-I will store your contact information (name, mobile number, email address and address – item 1 above) and your emergency contact information (item 5 above) on a mobile phone that is reserved for counselling purposes.
-This allows me to contact you when necessary but does not allow the information to be shared elsewhere.
-I use WhatsApp for business on this phone to send messages, so any correspondence between us will be stored there.
+I will store your contact information (name, mobile number) on a mobile phone that is reserved for my therapy work.
+This allows me to contact you when necessary, but does not allow the information to be shared elsewhere.
+I use WhatsApp for business on this phone to send messages, so any correspondence between us will also be stored there, unless you choose otherwise.

 Laptop

-All other information collected during the assessment session (items 2-6 above) will be stored electronically on a password-protected laptop that will be kept in a locked filing cabinet in my home or office.
-This laptop utilises two-part verification for all external purposes (enhanced security measures).
+Our counselling contract and any emails will be stored electronically on a password protected laptop that will be kept in a locked filing cabinet in my home or office.
+This laptop utilises two-part verification for all external purposes (enhanced security measure), and has a password protected account dedicated to my therapy work.
+I am the sole user of this laptop.

 Paper